Relationships Australia SA Board of Directors:

 He has been a Board member of Relationships Australia SA since 1998.
 Geoff is also on the board of an Aged Care Facility and South Australia’s leading Golf Club, Kooyonga.

-Serving as the General Manager, Support, Research and Policy at Cancer Council SA, Marion was awarded a 2015 Churchill Fellowship for her dedication and passion towards survivorship research at a population level.
+Currently, the Director of the Rosemary Bryant AO Research Centre.
+Previously served as the General Manager, Support, Research and Policy at Cancer Council SA, Marion was awarded a 2015 Churchill Fellowship for her dedication and passion towards survivorship research at a population level.
 She recently completed a MPH, 2015, and currently serves as the Chair of the Joanna Briggs Institute Cancer Node.
-She has completed a Professional Doctorate, Masters of Nursing Science, Graduate Diploma of Cardiac Nursing , Cardiac Care Certificate, Hyperbaric Certificate and awarded the Diploma of Applied Science.
+She has completed a Professional Doctorate, Masters of Nursing Science, Graduate Diploma of Cardiac Nursing, Cardiac Care Certificate, Hyperbaric Certificate and awarded the Diploma of Applied Science.

 In addition to this study, Marion has also completed training in the areas of clinical practice improvement programs, diploma in training and assessment (TAA) and Certificate IV (TAE) and Executive Leadership Program through University of Melbourne.
 As the nursing representative for the inaugural Statewide Cardiac Network, she established a statewide model for cardiac education and was the CSC of the Cardiovascular Interventional Unit, Royal Adelaide for over 10 years.
 Marion was previously an elected member of the NMBSA (2005-2011) and more recently she has been appointed the inaugural position of Professor of Cancer Nursing at UniSA.